Schedules and Triggers

 Set a custom frequency to define a cadence for this schedule.

-You can enable the flow to run by the minute, hour, day, week, or month.
+You can enable the task to run by the minute, hour, day, week, or month.

 Setting a weekly cadence for Monday, Wednesday, and Friday.